DSHIVAAY-23/rust_interview_prep/Rust_Tokio.md

 ### **Tokio:**
-**Tokio** ek asynchronous runtime hai Rust programming language ke liye jo concurrency aur parallelism handle karne ke liye use hota hai.
-Yeh Rust ke async/await syntax ko implement karta hai aur aapko asynchronous programming mein madad karta hai, jisme aap parallel tasks ko efficiently execute kar sakte ho bina threads ke over-head ke.

-Chalo, ab thoda aur detail mein samajhte hain ki **Tokio** kya hai aur yeh kaise kaam karta hai.
+**Tokio** Tokio is an asynchronous runtime for the Rust programming language that is used to handle concurrency and parallelism.
+It implements Rust's async/await syntax and helps you write asynchronous programs, allowing you to execute multiple tasks efficiently without excessive thread overhead.

+Let’s understand in more detail what Tokio is and how it works.

 ### **Key Features of Tokio:**

+Key Features of Tokio:

-1. **Concurrency and Parallelism:**
+1. Concurrency and Parallelism:

+Tokio enables concurrent execution of multiple tasks using async/await, making it efficient for high-performance applications.

-2. **Async IO:**
+2. Async IO:

+Tokio provides non-blocking Input/Output operations, which means you can handle multiple tasks simultaneously without blocking the main thread.

-3. **Futures and Streams:**
+3. Futures and Streams:

-   - Tokio ka use karte waqt aapko **`Future`** aur **`Stream`** types ka use karna padta hai, jo asynchronous operations ko represent karte hain.
-   - **`Future`** ek value ko represent karta hai jo future mein available hoga.
-   - **`Stream`** ek sequence of values ko represent karta hai jo time ke saath aayenge.
-4. **Multithreading Support:**
+When working with Tokio, you need to use Future and Stream types, which represent asynchronous operations.
+Future represents a value that will be available at some point in the future.
+Stream represents a sequence of values that arrive over time.

+4.Multithreading Support:

+Tokio allows tasks to run on multiple threads, improving efficiency for large-scale applications.

 ---